sparkbox/standard/code-style/git/PULL_REQUEST_TEMPLATE.md

 ---

 #### Browser Testing
-**This template was written October of 2019.
-Browser list should be tailored to specific engagement and client needs.**
+**This template was written in October 2019.
+The browser list should be tailored to specific engagement and client needs.**
 _[delete if irrelevant to this issue]_

 #### Gold Level Support

 In these browsers, behavior & design closely match original specifications.
-A user able to access all content and functionality, including usability of required assistive devices, such as keyboard and screenreader.
+A user is able to access all content and functionality, including the usability of required assistive devices, such as keyboard and screenreader.

 **macOS**
 * [ ] Safari 10+